 From a developmental point of view, we need to be able to experience pain in order to be able to avoid stimuli that might be damaging our bodies.

-On the contrary, Algophobia is much more likely to be the result of the sufferers subjective evaluation (meaning-making) of what happened to them and is therefore a psychosocial phenomenon.
+On the contrary, Algophobia is much more likely to be the result of your own, subjective evaluation (meaning-making) of what happened to you and is therefore a psychosocial phenomenon.

 Algophobia Symptoms & Behaviours

 All phobias, including Algophobia, create feelings of anxiety because phobic objects or situations are always perceived as a threat.

 Consequently, the symptoms of Algophobia are both specific and generic and may include: